Pesto like olive pate and hummus is so easy to make in your own kitchen.

 So don't keep them for more than three days.

 Can I be honest?
 Yes, I too think a plain salad can be very dull.
-We eat it very often under compulsion.
+Most folk eat it very often only under compulsion.
 Add homemade bread, hummus and homemade pesto, drizzle it with olive oil and lemon juice and I promise you, you have have the most delicious meal.
-Here, I've thrown in half an egg for extra protein, and the choline.
+Here, I've thrown in half an egg for extra protein, and the choline; this is my wife's meal in one; I call it Helens 15 euro salad.

 The good wife's salad is what has saved me from the ravages of constipation.
 And, if you add a good dollop of our sweet basil mix, or hummus, or olive pate and our olive garden salad dressing you have a most memorable and delicious dish.
 Better still, it spells the end of rabbit pellets.